sentialabs/sentialabs.com/_posts/2018-09-13-API-Gateway-Types-Compared.md

 **Point 4**: Amazon's [documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-basic-concept.html) indicates that for in-region communication, using a Regional API Gateway "bypasses the unnecessary round trip to a CloudFront distribution".
 Because of this, we expected to see significant improvements here, but our tests did not show them.
 However, accessing a Regional API Gateway from within the same Region did yield the lowest reponse time of all our tests at 8ms.

 # Final word
 We hope that you enjoyed this post, and that the difference in performance and use cases between the three types of API Gateway have become more clear.
-If you have any questions or remarks, please reach out to us through our [Slack channel](http://www.sentialabs.io/contact.html).
+If you have any questions or remarks, please reach out to the author on [Twitter](https://twitter.com/donkersgood).